Meeting Time: March 06, 2019 at 6:00pm PST

 • Default_avatar

-Randall Schnack about 5 years ago
+Randall Schnack over 5 years ago

 The residents and City Council of Manhattan Beach have been misled as the City violates local, state and federal laws.
 The City has failed to comply with Safe Routes to School grant terms, the local municipal code, state laws, and federal laws.
 This failure, along with the failure to follow engineering principles and conduct traffic investigations has led to installation of the projects that are excessive and have resulted in waste of taxpayer funds exposing the City to liability.
 See attached